dicksonleong/GagBook/README.md

 - Image upload is not supported
 - Large image will be stretched down due to hardware limitation
 - Some animated GIFs will not play properly due to hardware limitation
-- Playing (Youtube) video inside the app is not supported

 Contact Me
 ----------